Fused Deposition Modeling is a 3D printing technology that creates parts from the plastic filament by melting and then depositing them in layers.

 Part preparation step

-The first few steps are similar to any other additive manufacturing technology and start with build preparation software.
-The initial stage is to import the design file, then choose options for the build such as layer height, orientation and infill percentage.
+The first few steps are similar to any other additive manufacturing technology, starting with build preparation software.
+The initial stage is to import the design file and choose options for the build, such as layer height, orientation and infill percentage.
 The software then computes sections and slices the part into several layers.
 The program then creates extruder paths and building instructions based on the sectioning data to drive the extrusion heads.

 FDM machine set-up step

-Then printer is loaded with a thermoplastic filament spool for both model and support extruders.
+The printer is loaded with a thermoplastic filament spool for both model and support extruders.
 Generally, the build platform is heated and maintained at a higher temperature to control the cooling of the extruded material.
-Extruders are heated and when the nozzle reaches the required temperature, the head will start pushing and melting the filament into a small ribbon roughly the size of a human hair.
+Extruders are heated, and when the nozzle reaches the required temperature, the head will start pushing and melting the filament into a small ribbon roughly the size of a human hair.

 FDM printing step